moadAlami/hierarchical-crop-mapping/Readme.md

 - There is a major problem with 'orge'.
 Removing raises the accuracy to +90% for 'ble tendre', 'ble dur' and 'avoine'.

 ## TODO
- - [ ] Identify the best models for identifying cereal crops using deep learning

 ### Later
- - [ ] ~Figure out how to merge training data from 2021 and 2023.~
  - [ ] Automatic identification of the optimal dates

 ### Done